Personal loan vs gold loan vs overdraft: which Nepali debt is cheapest in 2026

 Two things to read off this:

-1. The FD-backed loan is in a different league.
+- The FD-backed loan is in a different league.
 If you have an FD, it is almost always the right product.
-The only reason not to use it is if breaking the FD has lower cost than the spread (rare — early withdrawal penalties are usually 1–2% of the FD amount, not 2% of the borrowed amount).
+The only reason not to use it is if breaking the FD has lower cost than the spread, which is rare; early withdrawal penalties are usually 1–2% of the FD amount, not 2% of the borrowed amount.

 The fees most brochures bury